 The specific geology of Finland with its numerous bare rock surfaces and boulders as well as sparse population have been beneficifal for preservation of interesting archaeological monuments which are lost elsewhere in the world.
 This includes interesting stone settings, including numerous labyrinths and cliff paintings.

-Astuvansalmi rock paintings - Southern Savonia.
+- Astuvansalmi rock paintings - Southern Savonia.
 Group of 65 rock paintings at the rocky shores of lake Yövesi.
-The paintings possibly are made in 2200 - 3800 BC, they show elks, people, boats and other features.
+The paintings could be made in 2200 - 3800 BC, they show elks, people, boats and other features.

-Lampuvuori cliff painting on Valkeisaari - Saimaa Lake, South Karelia.
+- Lampuvuori cliff painting on Valkeisaari - Saimaa Lake, South Karelia.
 Faint paintings on a cliff of this island show boat with elk-head sculpture as a prow and four figures in this boat and another undecipherable painting.
 Below these drawings have been found pottery sherds, bones.
-Painting possibly is made in 3600 BC.
+Painting could be made in 3600 BC.
 Cliff itself resembles a giant sculpture of man - this might be a reason why this site has been special to ancient people.

-Värikallio rock art - Kainuu.
-Oldest rock paintings in Northern Finland, drawn circa 1500 - 2500 BC.
+- Värikallio rock art - Kainuu.
+Oldest rock paintings in Northern Finland, drawn sometimes around 1500 - 2500 BC.
 Among other shows also humans with triangular heads.

 Fortresses and castles

-Olavinlinna - Savonlinna, Southern Savonia.
-Impressive medieval castle from 15th century, the northernmost medieval castle of the world still in use.
+- Olavinlinna - Savonlinna, Southern Savonia.
+Impressive medieval castle from the 15th century, the northernmost medieval castle of the world still in use.
 Located on small granite island.

-Turku Castle - Turku, Finland Proper.
+- Turku Castle - Turku, Finland Proper.
 Largest surviving medieval castle in Finland and oldest building in Finland still in use.
-Construction started in 1280 by Swedes, mainly built in 16th century.
+Construction started in 1280 by Swedes, mainly built in the 16th century.

 Other monuments of architecture

-Old Rauma (Vanha Rauma) - Satakunta.
-Unique, well preserved complex of 19th century historical wooden architecture complete with historical streets, typical for Northern Europe.
+- Old Rauma (Vanha Rauma) - Satakunta.
+Unique, well preserved complex of the 19th century historical wooden architecture complete with historical streets, typical for Northern Europe.